-Generally, people retiring today are living longer and this means more people are relying on the equity in their home to provide them with the capital to enjoy this increased longevity without needing to sell their home.
+Generally, people retiring today are living longer.
+This means more people are relying on the equity in their home to provide them with the capital to enjoy this increased longevity without needing to sell their home.

-As we are living longer, increasing numbers of retirees find themselves with insufficient savings to make the most of their later years and for those in this situation equity release can often be the most favourable way to increase their cash savings, while retaining the right to occupy their home.
+As we are living longer, increasing numbers of retirees find themselves with insufficient savings to make the most of their later years.
+For those in this situation equity release can often be the most favourable way to increase their cash savings, while retaining the right to occupy their home.